Hail to the Thief: Lyrics and themes

 Pitchfork described the lyrics as "almost unrelentingly bleak, a violent dispatch bursting with Orwellian zombies, automatons incapable of seeing warning signs, 'accidents waiting to happen".
 The lyrics were influenced by what Yorke called "the general sense of ignorance and intolerance and panic and stupidity" following the 2000 election of the US president George W. Bush.
 He took words and phrases from discourse around the unfolding war on terror, which he described as Orwellian euphemisms, and used them in the lyrics and artwork.
 Yorke said the "emotional context of those words had been taken away" and that he was "stealing it back".
 Though Yorke denied any intent to make a political statement, he said: "I desperately tried not to write anything political, anything expressing the deep, profound terror I'm living with day to day.
 But it's just fucking there, and eventually you have to give it up and let it happen."

-Yorke, a new father, adopted a strategy of "distilling" the political themes into "childlike simplicity".
+Yorke, a new father, adopted a strategy of distilling the political themes into "childlike simplicity".
 He took phrases from fairy tales and folklore such as the tale of "Chicken Little", and from children's literature and television he shared with his son, such as the 1970s TV series Bagpuss.
 Parenthood made Yorke concerned about the condition of the world and how it could affect future generations.
-Greenwood said Yorke's lyrics embraced sarcasm, wit and ambiguity, and expressed "confusion and escape, like 'I'm going to stay at home and look after the people I care about, buy a month's supply of food'."
+Greenwood said Yorke's lyrics expressed "confusion and escape, like 'I'm going to stay at home and look after the people I care about, buy a month's supply of food'."
+He said they were sarcastic, witty and ambiguous, though The Age also found them "sorrowful and condemning".